fuzziqersoftware/resource_dasm/README.md

 Examples:

-    # Export all resources from a specific file and convert them to modern
-    # formats (output is written to the <filename>.out directory by default):
+- Export all resources from a specific file and convert them to modern formats (output is written to the <filename>.out directory by default):
-    ./resource_dasm files/Tesserae
+    `./resource_dasm files/Tesserae`

-    # Export all resources from all files in a folder, writing the output files
-    # into a parallel folder structure in the current directory:
+- Export all resources from all files in a folder, writing the output files into a parallel folder structure in the current directory:
-    ./resource_dasm "files/Apeiron ƒ/" ./apeiron.out
+    `./resource_dasm "files/Apeiron ƒ/" ./apeiron.out`

-    # Export a specific resource from a specific file, in both modern and
+- Export a specific resource from a specific file, in both modern and original formats:
-    # original formats:
-    ./resource_dasm "files/MacSki 1.7/MacSki Sounds" ./macski.out \
+    `./resource_dasm "files/MacSki 1.7/MacSki Sounds" ./macski.out --target-type=snd --target-id=1023 --save-raw=yes`
-        --target-type=snd --target-id=1023 --save-raw=yes

-    # Export a PowerPC application's resources and disassemble its code:
+- Export a PowerPC application's resources and disassemble its code:
-    ./resource_dasm "files/Adventures of Billy" ./billy.out
+    `./resource_dasm "files/Adventures of Billy" ./billy.out`
-    ./resource_dasm "files/Adventures of Billy" ./billy.out/dasm.txt \
+    `./resource_dasm "files/Adventures of Billy" ./billy.out/dasm.txt --disassemble-pef`
-        --disassemble-pef

-    # Export all resources from a Mohawk archive:
+- Export all resources from a Mohawk archive:
-    ./resource_dasm files/Riven/Data/a_Data.MHK ./riven_data_a.out \
+    `./resource_dasm files/Riven/Data/a_Data.MHK ./riven_data_a.out --index-format=mohawk`
-        --index-format=mohawk

-    # Due to copying files across different types of filesystems, you might
-    # have a file's resource fork in the data fork of a separate file instead.
-    # To export resources from such a file:
+- Due to copying files across different types of filesystems, you might have a file's resource fork in the data fork of a separate file instead.
+To export resources from such a file:
-    ./resource_dasm "windows/Realmz/Data Files/Portraits.rsf" ./portraits.out \
+    `./resource_dasm "windows/Realmz/Data Files/Portraits.rsf" ./portraits.out --data-fork`
-        --data-fork

-    # Create a new resource file, with a few TEXT and clut resources:
+- Create a new resource file, with a few TEXT and clut resources:
-    ./resource_dasm --create \
-        --add-resource=TEXT:128@file128.txt \
-        --add-resource=TEXT:129@file129.txt \
-        --add-resource=clut:2000@clut.bin \
-        output.rsrc
+    `./resource_dasm --create --add-resource=TEXT:128@file128.txt --add-resource=TEXT:129@file129.txt --add-resource=clut:2000@clut.bin output.rsrc`

-    # Add a resource to an existing resource file:
+- Add a resource to an existing resource file:
-    ./resource_dasm file.rsrc --add-resource=TEXT:128@file128.txt output.rsrc
+    `./resource_dasm file.rsrc --add-resource=TEXT:128@file128.txt output.rsrc`

-    # Delete a resource from an existing resource file:
+- Delete a resource from an existing resource file:
-    ./resource_dasm file.rsrc --delete-resource=TEXT:128 output.rsrc
+    `./resource_dasm file.rsrc --delete-resource=TEXT:128 output.rsrc`

-This isn't all resource_dasm can do; run it without any arguments for further usage information.
+This isn't all resource_dasm can do.
+Run it without any arguments (or look at `print_usage()` in src/resource_dasm.cc) for a full description of all the options.

 ### Capabilities